jdunham2/developer-resources/how-to-shopify-theme-changes.md

 ```

 ## Process
-Remember when pushing to the live theme -- do not push to the live template until it has been approved.
+Remember when pushing to the live theme -- do not push to the live template until it has been approved, it should be pushed to a new template that is merged after approval.
+See steps below.

 - **Create a new PLP/PDP/Article/etc template for redesigns.**
   - Once they have been QA'd and approved, merge the new template with the live one.
 - Code should be pushed to the trunk theme before asking for QA.